akeneo/pim-helpcenter/content/updates/2020-12/90-Discover-new-designs.md

 # Discover new designs
 ::: meta-data type="Improvement" features="Productivity" available="late December"

-To always increase your productivity and the level of lisibility of our PIM, we redesign some parts of the interface: the login page, the flash messages and the management page for our dear locales.
+To always increase your productivity and the level of readability of our PIM, we redesigned some parts of the PIM interface: the login page, flash messages, and the management page of our dear locales.
 Enjoy!

 ![The revamped locales grid](../img/activated-locales-grid.png)